Firebrand Myanmar monk Wirathu released from prison | Law-Order

 A nationalist Buddhist monk in Myanmar notorious for anti-Muslim remarks was freed from prison on Monday after charges that he tried to stir up disaffection against the country's previous civilian government were dropped.

-People Media, an online news site, said it had received confirmation of Wirathu's release from Maj.
-Gen. Zaw Min Tun, a spokesman for the Myanmar military, known as the Tatmadaw.

-''The case was closed and he was released this evening.
-Even though U Wirathu was released, he is still receiving medical treatment at the Tatmadaw Hospital,” it quoted Zaw Min Tun as saying.

-Wirathu became prominent in 2012 after deadly riots broke out between Buddhists and ethnic minority Rohingya Muslims in the western state of Rakhine.
-He founded a nationalist organization that was accused of inciting violence against Muslims.
+The monk, Wirathu, became prominent in 2012 after deadly riots broke out between Buddhists and ethnic minority Rohingya Muslims in the western state of Rakhine.
+He founded a nationalist organisation that was accused of inciting violence against Muslims.

 Muslims from other ethnic groups and in other areas also faced disrespect and occasional violence after Wirathu and his supporters launched their nationalist campaign.
 Time Magazine called Wirathu “The Face of Buddhist Terror” in a cover story in 2013.